fallen-icarus/p2p-wallet/README.md

 ## Installing

+> [!TIP]
+> There is an AppImage you can download from the releases page that should work on Linux and Windows
+> (using WSL2).
+To run the AppImage:
+> - make sure `libfuse2` is installed with `sudo apt install libfuse2`
+> - configure the required [udev-rules](#udev-rules-linux-only) for your hardware wallet
+> - make the AppImage executable
+> That's it!
+You can double-click on the AppImage to run it.

 The P2P-DeFi Wallet is a cross-platform GUI wrapper around [cardano-cli](https://github.com/IntersectMBO/cardano-cli) and [cardano-hw-cli](https://github.com/vacuumlabs/cardano-hw-cli).
 It should work on Windows, macOS,